EmanRadwan114/movie-verse/README.md

 ## 🚀 Features

-- 🎥 Browse a collection of movies
+- 🎥 Browse a collection of movies using TMDB Movies API
 - 🔍 Search for movies
 - ❤️ Add movies to your favorites list
 - 📋 View and manage the full favorites list